mikebin/hdp-demos/hbase-hadoop/README.md

 These demos will walk through a few simple examples of accessing/manipulating HBase data with traditional Hadoop tools such as Sqoop, Pig, and Hive.

 The instructions are written for HDP 2.2+ (HBase 0.98.4+, Pig 0.14.0+, Hive 0.14.0+).
-You may be able to run these demos on older versions, but you may be required to perform more manual steps to setup classpaths for Sqoop, Pig, and Hive, and use MR instead of Tez.
+You may be able to run these demos on older versions, but you'll likely be required to perform more manual steps to setup classpaths for Sqoop, Pig, and Hive, and use MR instead of Tez.

 To make this demo simpler, run all the steps from a node which has all of the following client tools installed: